 I like to look back at my wins and be reminded of what I’ve accomplished.
 It’s a cool exercise to look back.
 You can see the evolution of your personal development and your life.

-Journaling is a great creative expression and exercise for yourself.
+A journaling habit is a great creative expression and exercise for yourself.
 It’s important to get off your phone and have a place to be creative where you’re not tied to a screen.

 Journals For Personal Development

 While I don’t personally prefer apps for journaling, there are a lot of apps on the market that can help you with each of these areas.
-There is one benefit to the apps and that is you’ll get push notifications to remind you to journal.
+There is one benefit to the apps and that is you’ll get push notifications to remind you to write in your journal.
 This can be helpful when you are first starting out and want to create a habit.